ALRW/dayAsADev/tasks/task1.md

 end
 ```

 Putting in your own names as required.

-Then make sure you save the upated file.
-If you have your ruby process running stop in the command-line then stop it by pressing `Ctrl-c`.
+Make sure you save the upated file.
+If you have your ruby process running then stop it by pressing `Ctrl-c` in the command-line .
 Startup the process again (or for the first time) with the newly updated ruby file by running:

 ```
 $ ruby server.rb